Our Programs

 Program

-Low-income senior citizens 55+ receive free groceries, including healthy pantry staples, eggs, cheese and assorted meats twice a month.
+Low-income seniors 55+ receive free, healthy pantry staples, eggs, cheese and assorted meats twice a month.

 In Partnership with Our Community